logicalclocks/hops-docs/docs/installation_guide/hops_manual_installation_guide.rst

 Installing Distributed Database
 -------------------------------

-Hops uses Mysql Cluster Network Database (NDB) to store the filesystem metadata.
+Hops uses NDB to store the filesystem metadata.
 NDB can be install using `Karamel`_.
 Karamel comes with many sample installation recopies for NDB that can be found in the ``examples`` folder of the Karamel installation.

 Instructions for manually installing NDB is out of the scope of this documentation.
 We refer you to official `NDB Installation Manual`_ for installing NDB.